monomelodies/monad/docs/blocks/index.md

 regarding your authentication scheme, so this is something you'll *have* to configure and implement yourself.
 Even Monki won't do it for you...

-### The `mo-login` component
+### The `monad-login` component
-Sections requiring an access check should be wrapped in the `mo-login` component.
+Sections requiring an access check should be wrapped in the `monad-login` component.
 Its default behaviour is to show the transcluded content if access is granted, and otherwise show its own template (which should contain something useful, like a login form or a notification).

-`mo-login` requires a scope parameter called `auth`.
-This is normally the Authentication object for your current component.
-The `monad` root controller also exposes `monad.Authentication` which is the main auth service, and wraps your entire admin in a "global" login directive as well - i.e., any user will at the very least need to be logged in before Monad shows anything.
+`monad-login` requires a scope parameter called `auth`.
+This is normally the Authentication object for your current component and defaults to the global authentication service.

 > Important: Your API should of course do its own authentication checks and not
 > solely rely on the client side hiding stuff from users.

 The default behaviour is to show a form with `username` and `password` fields.
-If your admin requires a different authentication method (e.g. two tier using text messages), you should override the `mo-login` directive and/or template.
+If your admin requires a different authentication method (e.g. two tier using text messages), you should override the `monad-login` directive and/or template.

 Since Monad prebundles all its templates using `$templateCache`, overwriting the key `/monad/components/Login/template.html` should do the trick.
 The actual